lonkaars/avans-arcade/docs/architecture.md

 # Game controllers

 # STM32 software
-The game engine will be designed to support 2D games with advanced graphics and input handling.
+The game engine will be designed to support 2D games.
 The engine will use a state machine to manage game states and transitions between them.
 The state machine will be implemented using a finite state machine (FSM) design pattern.
 The engine will also include support for handling user input, game logic, and sound.

 FSM is a useful tool for managing game states and transitions.
 A game can have many different states, such as a title screen, a level selection screen, a loading screen, and various gameplay states.
 Each state represents a particular configuration of the game, with different sets of variables, objects, and logic